tengkuizdihar/competitive-fps/documents/PROPOSAL.md

 # Afterwords & Credits

 Thank you for reading the proposal of the game.
-May it flourish into something that others enjoy.
+May it flourish into something that other people would enjoy.

 - Author: Tengku Izdihar Rahman Amanullah

 # Glossary

-Below are all of the more uncommon words that we use for this document.
+Below are all of the more uncommon terms that we use for this document.
 What matters here is the intent of the word rather than the exact definition of it, so be careful when translating the document to other languages.

 - **Counter Strike: Global Offensive**: A competitive tactical shooter with unique mechanics that's being developed by Valve.
 - **Economic System**: A system that regulates, awards, and punish the action of the player through the means in-game cash.